-Confederates were aghast not only at the violence in Haiti, but also the apparent economic decline suffered by French and British colonies in the Caribbean since emancipation of slavery there in the 1830s.
+Confederates were aghast not only at the violence in Haiti, but also the apparent economic decline suffered by French and British colonies in the Caribbean since emancipation in the 1830s.
 Secession, according to Confederates, allowed them opportunities to influence the course of events in what they referred to as “our Mediterranean.”

-The Confederate State Department looked hopefully to Spain, and its chief colony, Cuba, because Cuba remained a slaveholding stronghold.
+The Confederate State Department looked hopefully to Spain, and its chief colony, Cuba, because it remained a slaveholding stronghold.
 Charles Helm went to Havana as an agent to court commercial and political alliances with Count Francisco Serrano, the Spanish Captain General of Cuba.

 Helm’s hopes for a proslavery alliance with Spain faded when Serrano was replaced as Captain General of Cuba by Domingo Dulce, known to be working to suppress the slave trade.
 Another Confederate diplomat, William Preston, held Dulce in contempt, noting that “though professing sympathy for the Confederacy, [he] is really afraid of the North.”